"I am glad that taking part in a trial might help others on their own cancer journey.”

 Who can enter

-The trial team will take a blood sample from everybody taking part in the study.
+The trial team will take a blood sample or a saliva sample from everybody taking part in the study.
 They will use this to study your genes.

 If you have surgery to remove a pituitary gland tumour, the researchers will also look at a sample of the tumour.

-Taking part in this study does not involve any extra hospital visits, apart from having the blood test.
+Taking part in this study does not involve any extra hospital visits, apart from having the blood or saliva test.